astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 makes with respect to the $x$ axis.
 Determine the angle as measured by the primed observer.

-The angle that tlie unprimed observer makes is:
+The angle that the unprimed observer makes is:
 $$\tan{\theta} =\frac{dy}{dx} = \frac{1.00~{\rm m}}{-0.250~{\rm m}} = -4.00
 \rightarrow \theta = -76.0^\circ$$
 The angle is in the 4th quadrant.